graphprotocol/rfcs/rfcs/0001-subgraph-composition.md

 ## Open Questions

+- Should it be possible to import interfaces?

 - Should it be possible to implement imported interfaces?

 - Should it be possible to extend imported interfaces?
 For example, `Address`